waseem-i7/News-App/README.md

 # News App

-In This App I have Learn all about RecyclerView and API Call Using Retrofit Library
+In this App I have learn all about RecyclerView and API call using Retrofit Library